baptiste-genest/baptiste-genest.github.io/blogdown/content/people.md

 <div style="text-align:center">

-A (non-exhaustive) tribute to the researchers who have had a meaningful impact at some point in my academic journey.
+A (non-exhaustive) tribute to the researchers who have had a meaningful impact at some point in my journey.

 </div>